How to Steal Reasoning Without Reasoning Traces: Discussion and Future Research

 \section{Discussion and Future Research}

-We demonstrated that hiding full chains of thought does not, by itself, prevent reasoning capability stealing.
-Even when the victim exposes only a short reasoning summary (or no summary at all), an attacker-trained inversion model can use black-box input--output access to synthesize long-form traces that are substantially more effective than the exposed information in teaching student models how to reason.
+We demonstrated that hiding chains of thought may not protect reasoning capability from theft.
+Even if a model exposes only a short reasoning summary (or no summary at all), an attacker-trained inversion model can use black-box access to synthesize long-form traces that are more effective than either the model's answers, or surrogate reasoning traces in teaching student models how to reason.

 \emph{Fine-tuning effectiveness matters more than accurate reconstruction}.
 For closed-source victims, we cannot tell whether our inverted traces accurately match their ``true'' reasoning traces.
 It does not matter in practice, however, as long as users can exploit their access to these closed models to improve the reasoning capabilities of their own models.